alexnorell/website/content/post/2024-ski-season/index.md

 #### Week 6

+Another Week in Colorado, but this time taking the southern route, exploring in Crested Butte and Telluride for first time.
+Both of these places are beautiful and made getting the Epic pass worth it.

 {{< expandable-box title="February 19 - Breckenridge, CO" vert="11,506ft" >}}
 Bonus day skiing at Breckenridge!
 It was an absolutely beautiful day.
 Got a nice run in on Peak Seven Bowl with some fresh turns in fresh snow.
 {{< /expandable-box >}}